giulnicole/RVerse/README.md

 - - -

 ### Day 4: Summary of previous lectures
-- Recap on R synta, theory behind exploratory analysis
+- Recap on R syntax
+- Theory behind exploratory analysis
 - Examples of unsupervised learning with exploratory purpouse